Hachi1/quicklook/README.md

 ![nested_0-4_anim_nested.gif](https://bitbucket.org/repo/dAb4ay/images/1638661161-nested_0-4_anim_nested.gif)

-It is written in pure Python.
+It is written in pure Python 2.7, so no compilation nor installation is required.
+You just need to fulfill all prerequisites and install all needed libraries.
 After obtaining OuickLook from this repository, you can easily modify it according to your needs.
 The easiest way how to get QuickLook is to clone the git repository:

 ```bash
 $ git clone https://radekhofman@bitbucket.org/radekhofman/quicklook.git